JustSift/ReSift/docs/tutorial/resift-rentals.md

   )
 ```

-And here's our finished code for the Genre component:
+And here’s our finished code for the Genre component:

 ```js
 // /components/Genre.js